grew-nlp/grew_doc/content/doc/conllu.md

 ![Dependency structure](/doc/conllu/_build/n01118003.svg)

 This special node has only the `form` feature defined to be `__0__` and no other feature.
 In a **Grew** request, to avoid the special node the be matched, one can add a `upos` contraint.
-For instance, with the request `pattern { N [] }` all the 5 nodes of the above graph can be matched, whereas with the request `pattern { N [upos] }` only the 4 nodes associated with real tokens can be matched.
+For instance, with the request `pattern { X [] }` all the 5 nodes of the above graph can be matched, whereas with the request `pattern { X [upos] }` only the 4 nodes associated with real tokens can be matched.

 ## Layered features